Blog Article

 2. Red Rock National Conservation Area

 Red Rock National Conservation Area is a beautiful natural recreation area located just 30 minutes away from the city.
-The area has hiking trails for all ages and skill levels.
-Rock climbing is also an option at Red Rock.
-If you prefer sight-seeing from your car, you can go on a longer 13-mile scenic drive that starts at the outdoor visitor’s center.
-Younger visitors will enjoy the Children’s Discovery Trail, which has various ecosystems to explore, along with several cultural spots, including Native American remnants.
+The area has hiking trails for all ages and skill levels, and rock climbing is also an option.
+If you prefer sightseeing from your car, you can go on a longer 13-mile scenic drive that starts at the outdoor visitor’s center.
+Younger visitors will enjoy the Children’s Discovery Trail, which has various ecosystems to explore and several cultural spots, including Native American remnants.

 Outdoor Adventures Around Las Vegas